coverclock/coverclock/README.md

 John founded the Digital Aggregates Corporation® for his open source work and his consulting practice, and Cranequin LLC for his closed source and otherwise proprietary work.
-He writes a blog on the business and technology of software development under his pseudonym to entertain his friends.
+He writes a blog under his pseudonym on the business and technology of software development to entertain his friends.
+John has co/authored an article in the Proceedings of the IEEE, an entry in the Encyclopedia of Computer Science, and many conference papers and technical reports.
+He is the co/inventor of two patents.
+John has served on industry and academic advisory panels, has been an invited conference speaker, and has served as a visiting scientist and consultant domestically and abroad.

 John has written, probably, hundreds of thousands of lines of code in C and C++ for products that shipped, but has also written production code